LucaAlb/E-Commerce/README_EN.md

 **INTRODUCTION**

-We will present the analysis carried out on the dataset related to an **E-commerce**, the data was originally sourced from a dataset available on **bigQuery**, and as we will see later, we decided to establish connections among different datasets, managing to capture three types of analysis, one related to the **warehouse**
+The project involved a team of 4 individuals who will now present the analysis conducted on the dataset related to an **E-commerce**, the data was originally sourced from a dataset available on **bigQuery**, and as we will see later, we decided to establish connections among different datasets, managing to capture three types of analysis, one related to the **warehouse**